min69u/Reforestation/README.md

-## What do you get if you put a duck in a cement mixer?
-Quacks in the pavement.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.